Household Benefits Package

 If you are aged between 66 and 70 and you are not getting a qualifying payment, then you must satisfy a means test.

-A Widow/Widower/Surviving Civil Partner getting a Widow’s/Widower’s Contributory/Non Contributory Pension or a Garda Widow's Ordinary Pension and aged between 60 and 65 years may also qualify for the Household Benefits Package.
+A bereaved partner getting a Bereaved Partner's Pension or a Garda Widow's Ordinary Pension and aged between 60 and 65 years may also qualify for the Household Benefits Package.

 Carers and people with disabilities